 This walk takes you out into the countryside between Kilmarnock and Kilmaurs with an optional de-tour into the peaceful and scenic Rowallan Estate.
-The route is mostly along minor roads with no pavements so care is required.
+The route is mostly along country roads with no pavements so care is required.

 Car parking available off Glasgow Road beside Tesco store (KA3 1UT)